 This helps cover administrative costs of recruiting and onboarding new members.

 Why is membership $1,500 annually?

-Can I pay monthly?
+Can I pay in installments?

 Do you accept corporate matches?

 Yes.
 Members can take advantage of corporate charitable match programs including those offered by Dell, Apple, Microsoft, Google and more.
 Many of these programs will match the portion of the donation for which no value is received.
 Black Fret allocates 20% of a member’s dues to funding performances, so $1200 a year out of your $1,500 donation is tax-deductible and eligible for corporate match.
 To become a member using corporate match, we recommend you pay $400 directly to Black Fret ($100 new member fee plus $300 in dues) and then sign up for $50/month or $46.16/bi-weekly matched by your employer to fund the remaining $1,200 over the course of the year.
 Please indicate that you will be using a corporate match in the membership registration form.

 How do I find out if my company offers a charitable match?

 Visit your employer’s internal website for employee benefits.
 Or ask your HR representative.

 Why limit membership?